Here’s what to do

 For some, “toxic relationship” has become a sort of buzz word.
-If it’s a relationship that’s hard, uncomfortable, and more work than play, many of us are quick to label it as toxic.
+If a relationship is hard, uncomfortable, and more work than play, many of us are quick to label it as toxic.

-But in all reality, if you’re in a toxic relationship, it doesn’t just mean you’re in a tough relationship.
-All relationships require work—some more than others.
-But when that work centers around overcoming deal-breakers, then you know you might be in a toxic relationship.
+But in all reality, a toxic relationship is more than tough.
+All relationships require work—some more than others—but when that work centers around overcoming deal-breakers, then you know you might be in a toxic relationship.

 Being in a toxic relationship means you’re tolerating deal-breakers.
 And typically, you’re tolerating those deal-breakers for one reason: You’re afraid of change.
 The big problem with this approach is that your fear of change acts as a sort of prison, keeping you in lock-down mode as you sacrifice your time and emotional energy, all for the “benefit” of keeping the relationship afloat.

 A truly toxic relationship might look like this:

 - Putting up with an abusive relationship because you’re afraid of a reality without that person (fear of uncertainty).

 - Ignoring a damaging addiction because you can’t face the thought of anyone finding out (shame).

 - Letting things slide because you’ve decided that you’re really the reason behind his/her unacceptable behavior (guilt).

 If you’re in a difficult relationship and you’re having trouble determining if it’s toxic, start with these three questions.